On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: Background and Preliminaries

+By comparing against a classic code scheme \cite{blier2018description} without requiring any model training, which has a code length of $H(U)$, we can then define the gain of the model compression and derive an upper bound as follows:

-Hence, the compression capability, or model complexity, can be quantified by the mutual information between the model's input and output $I(X;U)$.
-Unlike traditional complexity metrics that fail to distinguish meaningful learning from overfitting random labels, mutual information directly quantifies the amount of meaningful structure captured from the data.
+where the compression capability, or model complexity, can be quantified by the mutual information between the model's input and output $I(X;U)$.
+Unlike traditional complexity metrics, mutual information directly quantifies the amount of meaningful structure captured from the data.
 Specifically, in the case of overfitting to random labels where the input and output are independent, the mutual information $I(X;U)$ is zero.
-Thus, $I(X;U)$ serves as a principled measure of effective model complexity \cite{gilad2003information}.}
+Thus, $I(X;U)$ serves as a principled measure of effective model complexity \cite{gilad2003information}.

-The idea of directly applying mutual information to measure the model complexity of the MDL principle coincides with that of the IB principle.
-First introduced by Tishby as an information-theoretic framework for learning \cite{tishby2000information}, the IB principle formulates the problem of extracting information about the source $Y$ through a correlated observation $X$.
+Applying mutual information to measure the model complexity of the MDL principle coincides with that of the IB principle.
+Specifically, the IB principle formulates the problem of extracting information about the source $Y$ through a correlated observation $X$ \cite{tishby2000information}.
 Denote by $U=f(X)$ the random variable of extracted information, where $f(\cdot)$ is a function of $X$.
-Formally, given joint distribution $p_{YX}$, the IB problem is defined as
+Formally, given $p_{YX}$, the IB problem is defined as